svinther/notejam-gcp/README.md

-# Challenge: Deploy and operate a fictive customers "legacy" app at Google Cloud
+# Deploy and operate a fictive customers "legacy" app at Google Cloud

 The fictive customers application is a Python2 FLASK 0.9 web application, notejam.